 Because so little is known about Margaret Agnes Rope, the small group of researchers who try to find out more about her indeed have their work cut out, scouring archives, private collections and even attics (!!) across the country.

-And it is not surprising that, In the course of these researches, they find out other less well-known facts – including the fact that another Arts & Crafts Movement artist was, like Marga, born in Shrewsbury, about the same time.
+And it is not surprising that, in the course of these researches, they find out other less well-known facts – including the fact that another Arts & Crafts Movement artist was, like Marga, born in Shrewsbury.

 This has come as quite a surprise to local historians…